itsRajatkumar/itsRajatkumar/README.md

 ## I'm a Developer !!

 - 👀 I’m interested in Ethical Hacking, App development and Web
-- 🌱 I’m currently learning Webdevelopment and Ethical Hacking
+- 🌱 I’m currently learning Web development and Ethical Hacking
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects